iCliniq Logo

 What Is the Need for ARP Techniques?

-The reason why ARP should be chosen by the patients before prosthetic implantation of the missing tooth or even in severely edentulous cases for wearing dentures is that post tooth extraction, the bundle bone (the bone that lines the alveolar socket and encloses periodontal or Sharpey's fibers for tooth support in the jaw) is absorbed almost immediately whereas the alveolar bone of the jaw takes time to be resorbed.
+Patients should choose ARP before prosthetic implantation of the missing tooth or even in severely edentulous cases for wearing dentures because post-tooth extraction, the bundle bone (the bone that lines the alveolar socket and encloses periodontal or Sharpey's fibers for tooth support in the jaw) is absorbed almost immediately.
+In contrast, the jaw's alveolar bone takes time to resorbed.
 However, once it starts being resorbed, the vertical height of the tooth socket and the bony contour are slowly lost over time.

 ARP technique mainly helps prevent this reduction in height and contour over time, and this is a boon clinically to improve prosthetic outcomes successfully in patients post extraction of tooth or teeth.
-This progressive and irreversible phenomenon can give rise to aesthetic, functional, and prosthodontic challenges as well as interfere with ideal implant placement for tooth replacement therapy.
-Several therapeutic attempts aimed at minimizing the post-extraction ridge atrophy have been employed, a concept defined as ' alveolar ridge preservation (ARP).
+This progressive and irreversible phenomenon can give rise to esthetic, functional, and prosthodontic challenges and interfere with ideal implant placement for tooth replacement therapy.
+Several therapeutic attempts have been employed to minimize post-extraction ridge atrophy (loss of alveolar bone after post-tooth removal), a concept defined as alveolar ridge preservation (ARP).

-Bone remodeling is almost always negatively impacted post a tooth extraction that has been left unattended by a prosthesis like an implant, crown, or bridge for a long time span.
-This is mainly because the aesthetics, the contour, and the height of the alveolar ridge may often be hindered by unfavorable resorptive processes.
-Hence ARP follows the current trend of bone conservation and height or bony contour and shape preservation as well as the alveolar ridge to preserve the natural tissue.
-The need for ARP before prosthetic replacement is also because the soft tissue and periodontal ligament that is a major source and vascular strength for the socket wall of the tooth is also severed when a tooth is extracted.
+Bone remodeling is almost always negatively impacted post a tooth extraction left unattended by a prosthesis like an implant, crown, or bridge for a long period.
+This is mainly because the esthetics, the contour, and the height of the alveolar ridge may often be hindered by unfavorable resorptive processes.
+Hence, ARP follows the current trend of bone conservation, height or bony contour and shape preservation, and the alveolar ridge to preserve the natural tissue.
+The need for ARP before prosthetic replacement is also due to the soft tissue and periodontal ligament, which are major sources of vascular strength for the socket wall of the tooth, which are also severed when a tooth is extracted.

 What Are the Current Concepts in ARP?

-Several studies have also adopted the concept of guided bone regeneration (GBR), utilizing a barrier membrane for the prevention of soft tissue ingrowth and encapsulation of the graft particles in an attempt to promote bone formation.
+Several studies have also adopted the concept of guided bone regeneration (GBR), utilizing a barrier membrane to prevent soft tissue ingrowth and encapsulation of the graft particles to promote bone formation.
 Other methods for ARP have involved flap procedures in minimizing the surgical trauma, under the assumption that this would facilitate greater bone gain.
-Combinations of membrane grafting alongside bone grafting is a tested procedure in the research documentation and success rates of prosthetic replacements after ARP procedures.
+Combinations of membrane grafting alongside bone grafting are tested procedures in the research documentation, and the success rates of prosthetic replacements after ARP procedures are high.

-Bone grafting histologically, as researched, even post six months of placement, and eventual healing within the socket (used to augment, contour, and maintain the ridge height), usually shows no major changes either in horizontal or vertical dimensions if allografts or xenografts are used.
-However, with the advancement in bone grafting, newer age alloplastic materials such as tricalcium phosphate crystals and bioactive polymers (glass polymers) are a few examples of showing both horizontal and vertical bone height changes making the site suitable for dental implantation.
+Bone grafting histologically, as research, even after six months of placement and eventual healing within the socket (used to augment, contour, and maintain the ridge height), usually shows no major changes either in horizontal or vertical dimensions if allografts (tissue transplantation from one person to another person) or xenografts (tissue transplantation from one person to another species) are used.
+However, with the advancement in bone grafting, newer age alloplastic materials such as tricalcium phosphate crystals and bioactive polymers (glass polymers) are a few examples of showing both horizontal and vertical bone height changes, making the site suitable for dental implantation.

-Many factors that could have influenced the pattern of ridge resorption (single vs. multiple-rooted teeth, grafting material, a reflection of a flap, or obtaining primary wound closure) are assessed through meta-regression analyses to determine their significance.
-The current results of clinical research indicate significantly less horizontal and mid-buccal vertical bone loss when the reflection of flaps was avoided during the surgical procedure.
+Many factors that could have influenced the pattern of ridge resorption (single versus multiple-rooted teeth, grafting material, a reflection of a flap, or obtaining primary wound closure) are assessed through meta-regression analyses to determine their significance.
+The current clinical research results indicate significantly less horizontal and mid-buccal vertical bone loss when the reflection of flaps was avoided during the surgical procedure.
 This analysis is further highlighted when analyzed for obtaining primary wound closure.

 What Are the Studies That Prove ARP Reduces Bone Resorption?